Münster Prison Library

 The Münster Prison Library’s success demonstrates the important role professional librarians can play in reviving a library and creating an attractive literate environment that promotes a culture of reading.
 In the past, teachers, priests or social workers have been in charge of prison libraries; however, transferring prison library management to professional librarians has been the determining factor in the success of the Münster Prison Library.

 Creative use of library space

-One of lessons learned from the Münster Prison Library project has been the creative use of available space and turning it into an attractive and inspiring environment which invites users to read and spend time in.
+One of the lessons learned from the Münster Prison Library project has been the creative use of available space and turning it into an attractive and inspiring environment, which invites users to read and spend time in.
 The library is colourful and it spreads out like a fan from the door.
-Bookshelves almost reach the ceiling and the rest of the space is covered by mirrors.
+Bookshelves almost reach the ceiling and mirrors cover the rest of the space.
 The walls and ceiling are painted with leaves to create an uplifting atmosphere.

 The library budget is continuously granted by the federal state of North Rhine-Westphalia.
 However, donations are also accepted to complement existing public funds.